 Prerequisite: Chemistry C061 - C063, or Geology C050, or permission of the instructor.

-The physical, chemical, and biological properties of soils are examined in light of water/mineral, organism/air relationships.
-Soil morphology, classification, genesis, and geographic distribution will be studied.
-An understanding of soil horizon from textbook to actual site soil pits will be developed.
+The physical, chemical, and biological properties of soils are examined, considering water/mineral, organism/air relationships.
+Soil morphology, classification, genesis, and geographic distribution are studied.
+An understanding of soil horizon from textbook to actual site soil pits is developed.

 0275.
 Directed Studies in Horticulture (1 - 3 s.h.)
 F S.

 Specialized topics from various areas of horticulture in which individuals will work independently and be supervised by a faculty member.

 0285.
 Special Topics in Horticulture/Landscape Architecture I (1 s.h.)
 F.